Meet FlyFin TaxGPT, Your A.I. Powered Tax-Assistant ️

 Table of contents

 When working as a self-employed person, you must analyze your peers and other experienced professionals in the market.
-Your income is decided by your industry and the clients you are serving, and when quoting your clients, knowing the industry payment standards help.
-It helps you quote the sweet spot to the customers and charge fairly for your work.
-Although there are both lowest and highest extremes to payments, and these cases are rare and might vary from client to client.
-For example, a tiny percentage of freelancers get the highest payment in the I.T. sector because of specific skills.
-They could work for a company like Google or Microsoft as an independent contractor.
+Your income is decided by your industry and the clients you are serving, and when quoting your clients, knowing the average industry price range is very important .
+For example, a tiny percentage of freelancers might charge the high hourly rates in the I.T. sector because of specific skills, or could work for a company like Google or Microsoft as an independent contractor.

 Quick tip